As you can tell by my posts I love essential oils and use at least one every day.

 A: This is a question to which there is not a simple yes or no answer.

-If I were to simply answer yes to this question some individual might drink Tea Tree Oil which might make them sick.
+If I were to simply answer yes to this question some individuals might drink Tea Tree Oil which might make them sick.

 In addition, something that is safe for one person may not be safe for another due to things like allergies, sensitivities, or contraindicated health issues.